 F critical value is a value on f distribution.
 It is used to determine the significance of the conducted test.
 It can be calculating by dividing two mean squares.
 Mostly, it is used in ANOVA - analysis of variance.

 This article is published with permission.

-Six Sigma Modules
+Six Sigma Slides